 LCD Display

-Backlit 7-segment LCD is a standard technology for enhancing the contrast of a scale’s display.
-When powered by batteries, the display will turn off automatically after approximately 5 minutes of inactivity to save some battery life.
-When some applications require a scale turned on for a longer period of time, use a compatible AC-DC adapter to power it without triggering its auto-sleep function.
-Beware of its DC output rating before connecting an AC adapter to a scale.
-Note that some backlit LCD panels are not for 24/7/365 continuous operation.
-When not to us a scale for a while, such as overnight, it is better to turn it off to prolong its service life and save some energy for the planet.
+A backlit 7‑segment LCD is a common display technology used to enhance contrast and readability on digital scales.
+When the scale is powered by batteries, the display will automatically turn off after a user‑configurable period of inactivity to conserve battery life.
+If an application requires the scale to remain on for longer periods, deactivate the battery auto‑sleep function or use a compatible AC‑DC adapter to power the unit without triggering the auto‑sleep feature.
+Always verify the adapter’s DC output rating before connecting it to the scale.
+Note that some backlit LCD panels are not designed for continuous 24/7/365 operation.
+If the scale will not be used for an extended period—such as overnight—it is best to turn it off.
+This helps prolong the service life of the product and reduces unnecessary energy consumption.